 Frommer's has Montreal walking tours online that are great to download and easy to follow.
 They include Vieux-Montréal, Downtown, and Parc du Mont-Royal.

 The Old Montréal website features a comprehensive Old Montreal walking tour, complete with a map with descriptions and pictures of 20 points of interest.

 Art museums, most of which offer a day or time when entry is free to the public, have exhibits ranging from the historic to contemporary.

 - The Museum of Contemporary Art (in French, Musée d’Art Contemporain) is free Wednesday evenings 6 - 9 p.m.
 A free tour is offered at 6:30 p.m.

 - The Montreal Museum of Fine Arts permanent collection is free at all times.
-Other, temporary exhibitions are by admission only.
+Temporary exhibitions are by admission only.

 - The Centre of Design at the Université du Québec à Montréal presents works from Québec and international designers.
 Admission is free.
 Hours are Wednesday to Sunday, noon to 6 p.m.

-- On Thursday nights after 5:30 - 9 p.m., the Centre Canadien d'Architecture is free.
+- On Thursday nights from 5:30 - 9 p.m., the Centre Canadien d'Architecture is free.

 - On the last Sunday of May, some 30 Montreal museums open their doors to the public for free, while six bus routes offer free transportation.